linonetwo/minimal-schema/README.md

 ## Rules

-  - **string**: because it impossible to guess what the string content should be, even when patterns and length limits are given, a string schema always results in the empty string: `''`.
-Except `format` keyword.
+  - **string**: except when `format` keyword is present, it impossible to guess what the string content should be, even when patterns and length limits are given, a string schema always results in the empty string: `''`. .
 Original behavior is inherited from `json-schema-empty`.

   - **integer**: `minimal-schema` tries to satisfy the `minimum`, `maximum` and `multipleOf` constraints whenever possible with the additional property